EdgeKing810/EdgeKing810/README.md

 </p>

 ✉️  &nbsp;You can shoot me an email at [kishan@konnect.dev](mailto:kishan@konnect.dev)!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Portfolio](https://portfolio.kinesis.games) for more details about me.
+📄 &nbsp;Please have a look at my [CV](https://cv.konnect.dev) or my [Portfolio](https://portfolio.kinesis.games) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/EdgeKing810/EdgeKing810/master/assets/Night-Coding.gif" align="right"/>&nbsp;